amitpuri/llm-playground/README.md

 ### Settings File (Playground)

-The playground uses a `settings.json` file for configuration:
+The playground uses a `settings.json` file for configuration. **This file is NOT tracked by git for security reasons.**

 ```json
 {